i-on-project/core/docs/api/programme.md

 ---------------------------------------------------------------------

-#ProgrammeOffer
+# ProgrammeOffer
    A ProgrammeOffer defines a CurricularUnit/Course that can be taken, in the context of a ProgrammeOffer.
-A ProgrammeOffer may have a sex of pre-conditions, for example the curricularTerm set where the offer is available or the curricularUnits that precede it.
+   A ProgrammeOffer may have a set of pre-conditions, for example the curricularTerm set where the offer is available or the curricularUnits that precede it.

-#Properties
+# Properties
-*Acronym
+   * Acronym
-    * mandatory: the curricular unit acronym offered
+      - mandatory: the curricular unit acronym offered
-    * type: text
+      - type: text
-    * e.g. "LS"
+      - e.g. "LS"

-*Term Number: the starting term when the curricular unit can be taken.
+   * Term Number: the starting term when the curricular unit can be taken.
-    * mandatory
+      - mandatory
-    * type: integer
+      - type: integer

-*Credits: Duration in terms
+   * Credits: Duration in terms
-    * mandatory
+      - mandatory
-    * type: Integer
+      - type: Integer

-*Optional: If the curricular unit is optional or not
+   * Optional: If the curricular unit is optional or not
-    * mandatory
+      - mandatory
-    * type: boolean
+      - type: boolean

-*Precedents: The curricular units that must be taken before it.
+   * Precedents: The curricular units that must be taken before it.
-    * mandatory
+      - mandatory
-    * type: List (check Programme notes) e.g. "POO, SI1"
+      - type: List (check Programme notes) e.g. "POO, SI1"
      Note: The precedent list gets the next depth of dependencies and not the full dependencies tree. (e.g. LS is dependent of POO but POO is dependant of PG)

-#Link Relations
+## Link Relations
    A programme representation:
        * must include a link to its context, using the self link relation.
        * must include a link to the programme it belongs, using the up link relation.
        * must include a link to the curricular unit details.

-#Actions
+## Actions
-    *edit: edit's the offer
+    * edit: edit's the offer

-#Example representation
+## Example representation
 ```json
 {
     "class": [ "offer" ],